asmallstudio/auxano/README.md

 ### Code formatting

-Formatting is kept consistent by using [Prettier](https://prettier.io/) and listed with ES Lint.
-If using Visual Studio Code, install Prettier and ES Lint plugins via: `code --install-extension esbenp.prettier-vscode; code --install-extension dbaeumer.vscode-eslint`.
+Formatting is kept consistent by using [Prettier](https://prettier.io/) and linted with [ESLint](https://eslint.org/).
+If using Visual Studio Code, install Prettier and ESLint plugins via: `code --install-extension esbenp.prettier-vscode; code --install-extension dbaeumer.vscode-eslint`.
 Furthermore, here are some recommended workspace settings:

 ```json
 {